jfir/jfir.github.io/_posts/2022-10-13-My-AWS-Certified-Architect-in-30-Days.md

   * **120 minutes:** Take Bonso Practice Exam.
   * **30 minutes:** Review answers and explanations.

-Booked my exam and accommodation, and requested an extra 30 minutes for non-native English speakers just in case more time is needed.
+Two days before my 10 days are over I booked my exam, and requested an extra 30 minutes for non-native English speakers just in case more time is needed.

 ### Last 5 Days
 {: .box-error}